by Rita Cevasco and Tracy Molitors

 When we draw today with our children, we will look for symbols within our story, and then write a tag on the symbol to tell what the symbol signifies.
 Again, it may help to think about an important event in the story, and what items are in that scene.
 One of those items can become our symbol for important ideas in our character’s world.
 We will also create a sign for our character to carry—like a placard—broadcasting each character’s personal message to their world.
 We will again use Bits and Pieces of writing on signs and symbols to explore our story’s themes.

-- Download Cartooning Characters to begin.
+If you haven’t already, download the Cartooning Characters PDF to see how we encourage children to identify and interpret their character’s symbols.
 You will receive a packet that contains a blank drawing sheet, five days’ worth of activities labeled Day One through Day Five (each adding to the original drawing), and an example of Tracy’s completed cartoon for your reference.

-- Each day in this blog, we will explain that day’s strategy.
-If your children are feeling inspired and want to do all five days at once, then go for it.
-But we will give you daily insights into how and why the next step matters, so be sure to read along throughout the week.
-Spreading the cartooning over five days allows us to revisit our character, each day digging deeper into our thoughts and writing a bit more.
+We are on Day Four of the activity, so be sure to work up to that day.
+Tomorrow, we will give you insight into Day Five’s strategy.
+We will explain why the next step matters, so be sure to return to the blog.
+Spreading cartooning over many days allows us to revisit our character, each day digging deeper into our thoughts and writing a bit more.